MomoRC-tech/HELIOS-EC-370-pro-Homeassistant/README.md

 ---

 ## 1. Overview
 This integration provides local push/poll control and monitoring for Helios EC-Pro ventilation units.
-It communicates with the device via a TCP bridge (Waveshare/ESP32) connected to the RS-485 bus.
+It communicates with the device via a TCP bridge (Waveshare/ESP32) connected to the RS-485 bus, enabling real-time updates and control from Home Assistant.

 ## 2. Features
  - Real-time fan level, auto mode, filter warning, and temperature sensors